mnwachukwu/Pluperfect.Mail/README.md

 | `src/Pluperfect.Mail` | The library. `net10.0`, consumed by project reference. |
 | `tests/Pluperfect.Mail.Tests` | NUnit, asserting against composed messages rather than mocks. |

+## Scope

+Infrastructure for one small fleet of sites, public because keeping it private cost more than it was worth.
+It is deliberately narrow and lives on no registry.

+You are welcome to read it, copy from it, or lift whatever is useful.
+One honest caveat: it changes when those sites need it to rather than on any schedule, so pin a commit or fork it if you come to depend on it.
+Questions are welcome, though answers may take a while.

 ## The shape

 ```csharp